Minou Tavárez Mirabal

-Minerva Josefina Tavárez Mirabal (born 31 August 1956 in Ojo de Agua, Hermanas Mirabal Province), known by the hypocoristic Minou, is a philologist, professor and politician from the Dominican Republic.
-Mrs. Tavárez served as deputy for the National District in the lower House for three terms from 2002 until 2016; served as deputy foreign minister from 1996 to 2000.
+Minerva Josefina Tavárez Mirabal (born 31 August 1956), known as Minou, is a philologist, professor and politician from the Dominican Republic.
+Tavárez served as deputy for the National District in the lower House for three terms from 2002 until 2016; she served as deputy minister of foreign affairs from 1996 to 2000.

 She was the presidential nominee of both the Alliance for Democracy and Democratic Choice parties for the 2016 Dominican Republic general election.

 From 2002 until 2016 she held several directive positions at Parliamentarians for Global Action.
 She presided the International Council from 2012 until 2014, and until 2016 she was President of the Executive Board.

-Since 2019, she is the Vicepresident of the Party Alianza País.
+Since 2019, she is the vice president of the Party Alianza País.
 She is the co-founder and director of the Memory Museum Mirabal Sisters.
 She is a member of the Leaders Network of Michelle Bachelet's Foundation Horizonte Ciudadano.
 In June 2020, Tavarez was elected by the Assembly of States Parties to the International Criminal Court as the Latin American and Caribbean seat holder at the Board of Direction of the Trust Fund for Victims of the crimes under the jurisdiction of the International Criminal Court.

 In December 2021, she was re-elected by the Assembly for a second term of 3 years in the GRULAC seat of the Board, and was elected by the Board of Directors as its Chairperson for the period 2021-2024.

 Early life and family

-Minou is daughter of Dominican lawyers and activists Manuel Aurelio Tavárez Justo and María Argentina Minerva Mirabal, both founders in 1960 of the clandestine movement 14 June that sought the overthrow of dictator Rafael Trujillo.
+Minou is the daughter of Dominican lawyers and activists Manuel Aurelio Tavárez Justo and María Argentina Minerva Mirabal, both founders in 1960 of the clandestine movement 14 June that sought the overthrow of dictator Rafael Trujillo.

 Her mother and two aunts were assassinated by the dictatorship in 1960, and her father was murdered by the Triumvirate (three-member junta) that overthrew Juan Bosch’s legitimate government in 1963, becoming an orphan at the age of 7 years.
 Her parents are considered as martyrs and national heroes.
 She was raised by her aunt Dedé Mirabal, who raised the children of her assassinated sisters.
 Tavárez is cousin and foster sister of Jaime David Fernández Mirabal, a former vice-president of the Dominican Republic.